google-research/google-research/tf3d/doc/waymo_open_dataset.md

     will not be able to download the tfrecords without having registered to the Waymo Open Dataset.
 *   Python 2 or 3
-*   gsutil (command line tool to download files from google cloud.
+*   gcloud storage (command line tool to download files from google cloud.
 Follow this [Guide](https://cloud.google.com/sdk/docs) to install.
 After installing the Cloud SDK, simply run `gcloud init`, then you will be asked to log into your google account.
 Make sure it is the same account that has Waymo Dataset